Latest Blog Posts

 January is usually the time for goal setting.
 Why am I writing about it in February?
 You may have thought about setting goals, you procrastinated so it never got done.
-January was a busy month this year with all the ongoing changes related to Covid 19.
+January was a busy month this year with all the ongoing changes.
 Now might be a better time for you to take a moment and think about goals.
 Goals don’t have to be set in January you can do it any time of the year.
 I want to present three ways of setting goals.

 Pick one area and improve it

 I am a person who is motivated by a fear of failure, I don’t want to fail, so I am cautious.
 My system of setting goals is to look at my business or life and see where I think could be improved, what types of skills I need to improve so my business or life will improve.
 I pick one thing and then work on it all year to get better at it.
 For example, I didn’t like social media so I decided to start working at becoming better at it and setting up a system that works for my day and philosophy about the importance of social media.
 I picked a platform, got good at it and continued to add more and more platforms.
 I organized workshops on Twitter and Google My Business, I listened to webinars.
 A vague plan works for me because I am self-motivated, I am not a procrastinator.
 I read an interesting article by Ravi Venkatesan about the importance of learning new things, “What skill will you acquire this year?
 What new activity will you start?”
 Perhaps learning to play a new instrument, going on an adventure or taking on a new role- anything that causes you to move out of your comfort zone.
 Pick a goal that challenges you at about a level 5 out of 10.
 If you are too fearful you will panic and not start.
 Choose that goal that challenges you and allows new neural connections to form.
 That would be a good goal for this year.